rodrigoronner/fedcvr/README.md

 | 3 | Heart Disease Prediction | ~270 | Mixed, imbalanced |
 | 4 | Hungarian | ~294 | European clinical |

-All datasets are harmonised to 10 common features.
+All datasets are harmonized to 10 common features.
 See `data/README.md` for download instructions.

 ---